-But what we know to be true here at Neurvana Health Naturopathic Clinic is that as long as your immune system is functioning properly, you can keep the infections in remission, which means you will not be symptomatic.
+But what we know to be true here at Neurvana Naturopathic Medicine Integrative Clinic is that as long as your immune system is functioning properly, you can keep the infections in remission, which means you will not be symptomatic.

 A lot of factors regulate our immune system: gut function, hormones, emotions, diet, neurotransmitters, to name a few.
 Any one of these factors, if not addressed, can throw our immune system out of balance.

 You could also be carrying Lyme co-infections without even realizing it.

 Many people are carrying infections but they’re asymptomatic.
 If you do test positive for an infection and you are not symptomatic, we recommend thinking about prevention since co-infections can cause long-term chronic illnesses.

 Our client Pam Purnell came to us after unknowingly suffering with Lyme disease for 20 years.
 She came to our clinic looking for answers and she found them.
 We are so proud of Pam and her progress!

 If you live in the Calgary, AB area or you are interested in long-distance (or virtual) consulting and care, we can help.
 We offer complimentary 30-minute consultations with trained health advisers who can lead you on the right path in the next stage of your journey to recovery.